Export time series (GTS) into a csv. It seems easy. Doing this exercise is the best way to measure the gap between a time series database and Excel!

 I still have columns in memory, not lines:

-Transposition is done with the ZIP function, and the result is appended to the columns title we already stored.
+Transposition is done with the ZIP function, and the result is appended to the column title we already stored.
 The full WarpScript is:

 The output is a JSON that can be passed to any CSV library easily.